nycmeshnet/nycmesh.net/content/blog/how.md

 NYC Mesh is a hybrid network of point-to-point, point-to-multipoint (sector antennas), ethernet and mesh.
 It is important to pick the right solution for each networking problem.

-Mesh usually uses different firmware from the factory firmware, and is good for the last mile as it re-configures automatically.
-If there is a mesh network on your block, often you can use just one device to extend the network.
+Point-to-point is used to go long distances often with expensive equipment such as an AirFiber pair.

 Point-to-multipoint sector antennas are good for getting high-bandwidth into neighborhoods.
 Put one or more of these on a tall building.
 You don't need to flash these with mesh software, just use the factory software such as AirMax, usually set in "bridge" mode.

-Point-to-point is used to go long distances often with expensive equipment such as an AirFiber pair.
+Mesh usually uses different firmware from the factory firmware or different configurations.
+It is good for the last mile as it re-configures automatically.
+If there is a mesh network on your block, often you can use just one device to extend the network.

 For mesh protocols we are currently using OSPF in a MikroTik Omnitik.
-We have our own config generator for this to make it simple.
+We have our own [config generator](https://configgen.nycmesh.net) for this to make it simple.
 We have used BATMAN protocols such as bmx6 or batman-adv (bmx7 is still experimental).
 There are prebuilt packages- Libremesh, qMp and Gluon.
 We use [qMp](http://qmp.cat).
 Don't try creating your own, just modify an existing package to your configuration.
 [Libremesh](https://libremesh.org/) has been very active lately and has support for a large range of routers.
 We are currently trying this as well.

 **Install your first node**